gennyble/neam/README.md

 # neam
 Neam is a small command line tool to scale PNGs using Nearest Neighboor.
 I encourage you to look at the code, there isn't much going on.

-Give neam a size (`-s`), the input file (first free argument), and an output file (`-o`).
-If you don't specify an output file, the scaled image will be in the same directory as the input with `_widthxheight` appended to the name.
-If your output file exists already it will be overwritten.
+Neam wants an image, a scale, and an optional output path.
+If you don't give it an input path the output file will be placed in the same directory as the input.
+The filename will be the same except an underscore and then the scale will be added.
+The scale can be a width/height: 512x512, or it can be a percent: 200%.

-For example, `neam -s 512x512 ~/images/image.png` will produce `~/images/image_512x512.png`.
-You may also use a comma to seperate the width and height if you prefer.
-Like this: `-s 512,512`

 ```
-usage: neam FILE [options]

-Options:
-    -s, --size SIZE     The new size of the image.
-                        You can separate width/height with an x or a comma.
-						Ex: 512x512 or 512,512
-    -o, --output PATH   The name of the output file.
+Usage: neam input_file $scale [output_file]

+$scale:
+	Scale can be a width and height separated by an x, WidthxHeight, or
+	it can be a percent to scale by: 14%, 50%, 200%, etc.

+output_file:
-                        Defaults to the input name with _widthxheight appended.
+	If no output path is provided, it defaults to the input
-    -h, --help          Print this help message
+	file name with the scale appended after an underscore.
+		original.png 200%    -> original_2.0x.png
+		original.png 512x512 -> original_512x512.png
 ```

 ### License